Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 Fasta files of genome sequence.

-File of ``riboswitch_ID``.
-The file should contain Rfam ID, Name and Description of riboswitchs.
+File of ``riboswitch_ID`` or ``RNA_thermometer_ID``.
+The file should contain Rfam ID, Name and Description of riboswitchs or RNA thermometer.
-You can refer to the section of ``Riboswitch dataset of Rfam``.
-You can download the file from our `Github <https://github.com/Sung-Huan/ANNOgesic>`_ (Rfam_riboswitch_ID.csv).
+You can refer to the section of ``Riboswitch and RNA thermometer dataset of Rfam``.
+You can download the file from our `Github <https://github.com/Sung-Huan/ANNOgesic>`_ (Rfam_riboswitch_ID.csv or Rfam_RNA_thermometer_ID.csv).
 You also can create your own one.

 - Arguments

 ::

-	usage: annogesic riboswitch [-h] [--infernal_path INFERNAL_PATH]
+    usage: annogesic riboswitch_thermometer [-h] [--program PROGRAM]
+                                            [--infernal_path INFERNAL_PATH]
                                             [--riboswitch_ID RIBOSWITCH_ID]
+                                            [--RNA_thermometer_ID RNA_THERMOMETER_ID]
+                                            [--gff_path GFF_PATH]
-	                            [--gff_path GFF_PATH] [--tss_path TSS_PATH]
+                                            [--tss_path TSS_PATH]
                                             [--UTR_length UTR_LENGTH]
                                             [--transcript_path TRANSCRIPT_PATH]
+                                            [--fasta_path FASTA_PATH]
-	                            [--fasta_path FASTA_PATH] [--Rfam RFAM]
+                                            [--Rfam RFAM] [--e_value E_VALUE]
-	                            [--e_value E_VALUE] [--output_all] [--fuzzy FUZZY]
+                                            [--output_all] [--fuzzy FUZZY]
                                             [--fuzzy_rbs FUZZY_RBS]
                                             [--start_codon START_CODON]
                                             [--max_dist_rbs MAX_DIST_RBS]
                                             [--min_dist_rbs MIN_DIST_RBS]
                                             [project_path]

     positional arguments:
       project_path          Path of the project folder.
 If none is given, the current directory is used.

     optional arguments:
-	  -h, --help            show this help message and exit --infernal_path INFERNAL_PATH, -if INFERNAL_PATH
+      -h, --help            show this help message and exit --program PROGRAM, -p PROGRAM
+                            This module can predict riboswitch and RNA thermometer.
+Please assign which features that you want to detect.
+The options are "riboswitch", "thermometer", "both".
+Default is both.
+      --infernal_path INFERNAL_PATH, -if INFERNAL_PATH
                             Please assign the folder of Infernal(where is cmscan and cmsearch located).
-	  --riboswitch_ID RIBOSWITCH_ID, -i RIBOSWITCH_ID
+      --riboswitch_ID RIBOSWITCH_ID, -ri RIBOSWITCH_ID
-	                        The path of the riboswitch ID of Rfam.
-The file is include the Accession, ID and Description of riboswitch in Rfam.
+                            If --program is "riboswitch" or "both", please assigh the path of the riboswitch ID of Rfam.
+The file should include the Accession, ID and Description of riboswitch in Rfam.
+      --RNA_thermometer_ID RNA_THERMOMETER_ID, -ti RNA_THERMOMETER_ID
+                            If --program is "thermometer" or "both", please assigh the path of the RNA thermometer ID of Rfam.
+The file should include the Accession, ID and Description of RNA thermometer in Rfam.
       --gff_path GFF_PATH, -g GFF_PATH
                             The path of annotation gff folder.
       --tss_path TSS_PATH, -t TSS_PATH
                             The path of TSS gff folder.
       --UTR_length UTR_LENGTH, -u UTR_LENGTH
                             The length of UTR.
 Default is 300.
       --transcript_path TRANSCRIPT_PATH, -a TRANSCRIPT_PATH
                             The path of transcript gff folder.
       --fasta_path FASTA_PATH, -f FASTA_PATH
                             The path of genome fasta folder.
       --Rfam RFAM, -R RFAM  The path of Rfam CM database.
       --e_value E_VALUE, -e E_VALUE
                             The cutoff of e value.
 Default is 0.001.
-	  --output_all, -o      One sequence may fit multiple riboswitches.
+      --output_all, -o      One sequence may fit multiple references.
 If you want to output all of them, please turn it on.
 Or it will only print the best one.
 Default is False.
       --fuzzy FUZZY, -z FUZZY
                             It will extend some nucleotides of 3' or 5' end.
                             Default is 10.
       --fuzzy_rbs FUZZY_RBS, -zr FUZZY_RBS
-	                        How many nucleotides of ribosomal binding site allow to be different with AGGAGG?
+                            How many nucleotides of ribosome binding site allow to be different with AGGAGG?
 Default is 2.
       --start_codon START_CODON, -ac START_CODON
                             What kinds of start coden you want to use.
 If you want to import more than one type of start codon, please use comma to separate them.
 Default is ATG.
       --max_dist_rbs MAX_DIST_RBS, -Mr MAX_DIST_RBS
-	                        The maximum distance between ribosomal binding site and start codon.
+                            The maximum distance between ribosome binding site and start codon.
 Default is 14.
       --min_dist_rbs MIN_DIST_RBS, -mr MIN_DIST_RBS
-	                        The minmum distance between ribosomal binding site and start codon.
+                            The minmum distance between ribosome binding site and start codon.
 Default is 5.

 - Output files

-All output files will be stored in ``$ANNOgesic/output/riboswitch``.
+All output files of riboswitch will be stored in ``$ANNOgesic/output/riboswitch`` and all output files of RNA thermometer will be stored in ``$ANNOgesic/output/RNA_thermometer``.

-``gffs``: The gff files of riboswitchs.
+``gffs``: The gff files of riboswitchs / RNA_thermometer.

-``tables``: The tables of riboswichs with more details.
+``tables``: The tables of riboswichs / RNA_thermometer with more details.

 ``scan_Rfam``: The results of ``cmscan`` of `Infernal <http://infernal.janelia.org/>`_.
 User can check the results of blast.